Distributed Information-based Source Seeking: Introduction

-\textit{Bayesian inference and optimization. }The recent advances in Bayesian learning inspire many source seeking studies to adopt the Bayesian methods \cite{prabowo2020bayesian,sanchez2018probabilistic,benevento2020multi}.
-These studies view the environment as a field characterized by an (unknown) density function related to measurement and use Gaussian Process or other likelihood models as a surrogate to guide the sensor movements for new measurement collections.
-The computation (for running the posterior update and Bayesian optimization) and memory (for storing historical measurements as in non-parametric Bayesian methods) demands of these methods are usually much higher than our method.
+\textit{Bayesian inference and optimization. }The recent advances in Bayesian learning have inspired many source seeking studies to adopt the Bayesian methods \cite{prabowo2020bayesian,sanchez2018probabilistic,benevento2020multi}.
+These studies view the environment as a field characterized by an (unknown) density function related to measurement and use a Gaussian Process or other likelihood models as a surrogate to guide the sensor movements for new measurement collections.
+The computation (for running the posterior update and Bayesian optimization) and memory (for storing historical measurements as in non-parametric Bayesian methods) demands of these methods are usually much higher than those of our method.
 Overall, Bayesian-based methods and our method are designed from different principles.
 A detailed comparison is left for future work.

 Lastly, it is worth mentioning that our work is significantly inspired by \cite{martinez_optimal_2006}, which studies the optimal sensor placement problem on a surveillance boundary.
-We leverage their ideas to introduce the Fisher information in our objective, but we change the loss function from the determinant of Fisher information to the trace of its inverse.
+We leverage the ideas in \cite{martinez_optimal_2006} to introduce the Fisher information in our objective.
+However, we change the objective from maximizing the determinant of Fisher information to minimizing the trace of its inverse.
 We also generalize the measurement model to fit into our experiments and other real-world measurement settings.
-To handle such more general measurement models, the sensors only compute the gradient of the loss function rather than solving for its optimum at each time step.
+To handle such more general measurement models, we let the sensors only compute the gradient of the loss function rather than solving for its optimum at each time step.